anowacki/Seis.jl/docs/src/plotting-makie.md

 ### New figure or existing axis?
-The Makie plotting functions mostly come in two flavours—one which adds a plot into an existing axis (and ends with `!`, such as [`plot_section!`](@ref)), and another with a `!` which creates a returns a new `Makie.Figure` object, such as [`plot_section`](@ref).
+The Makie plotting functions mostly come in two flavours—one which adds a plot into an existing axis (and ends with `!`, such as [`plot_section!`](@ref)), and another without a `!` which creates a returns a new `Makie.Figure` object, such as [`plot_section`](@ref).
 We discuss the new-figure versions below.